HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-survey-intro.md

 - \*\*For responses to multi-select or “check all that apply” questions, each response is represented as individual US Core Survey Observations.
 For each response, the question is represented in`Observation.code`, and the answer in  `Observation.value`.
 - \*\*For multi-question surveys and assessments represented in `Observation.code`, the  `Observation.value` element should be empty, and the individual survey questions represented as distinct US Core Survey Observations and referenced using `Observation.hasMember`.
 - See [SDOH Guidance] for how this profile *along with other Observation Profiles or alternatively QuestionnaireResponse* to is used represent SDOH assessments.
+- Individual clinical assessments made by an individual about a patient's social history which array_to_sentence_string not derived from an assessment tool or survey should use the [US Core Observation Social History Profile] instead.
 {% include obs_cat_guidance.md -%}
 {% include DAR-exception.md %}